vieapps/Components.Utility.Epub/README.md

 ## Others

-This library is hard-fork of [DotNetEpub](https://github.com/gonzoua/DotNetEpub) with some modifications to run wel on .NET Standard 2.0
+This library is hard-fork of [DotNetEpub](https://github.com/gonzoua/DotNetEpub) with some modifications to run well on .NET Standard 2.0